-- 7. Within the Pregnancy, childbirth and the puerperium body system, codes for complicating conditions are specified as occurring during pregnancy, childbirth, or the puerperium.
+- 6. ICD-10-CM medical and surgical complication codes are located in CCSR categories on the basis of the chapter in which they are found in the ICD-10-CM codebook.
+This means that there are complication categories in 12 body systems.
+10 Codes specifically listed in sections with headers identifying complications (e.g., "intraoperative and postprocedural complications", "complications in anesthesia during pregnancy", "complications of labor and delivery". "complication of device", "complications predominantly related to the puerperium", "complications of surgical and medical care") in the ICD-10-CM codebook are assigned to a complication category. - 7.
+Within the Pregnancy, childbirth and the puerperium body system, codes for complicating conditions are specified as occurring during pregnancy, childbirth, or the puerperium.
 When possible, these conditions are grouped into separate categories related to the timing of the complication.
 However, there is not enough information to distinguish this timing in all cases.
 If the complicating condition code does not specify the timing, it is placed in a category for other specified complications of pregnancy.
 This category can include complications that occur during pregnancy, childbirth, or the puerperium. - 8.
 Codes that are described in the ICD-10-CM codebook with the keywords "infection," "infectious," or "infective" but are located in chapters other than Certain Infectious and Parasitic Diseases are cross-classified only to the Certain infectious and parasitic disease body system CCSR categories if there is a specified infection documented in the description.
 If no specific infection is documented, the code is not classified in a Certain infectious and parasitic diseases body system category.
 For example: - Code J20.0, Acute bronchitis due to mycoplasma pneumoniae, is assigned to RSP005 (Acute bronchitis) and INF003 (Bacterial infections) - Code J20.5, Acute bronchitis due to respiratory syncytial virus, is assigned to RSP005 (Acute bronchitis) and INF008 (Viral infection) - Code J20.9, Acute bronchitis, unspecified, is assigned only to RSP005 (Acute bronchitis) and not to a category within the Certain infectious and parasitic diseases body system. - 9.
 Some categories in the CCSR for ICD-10-CM, such as those related to injury, include details on episodes of care.
-The CCSR for ICD-10-CM often separately classifies ICD-10-CM diagnoses indicating initial encounters, subsequent encounters, and sequela, where applicable.12 A sequela is the residual effect (condition produced) after the acute phase of an illness or injury has terminated.13 A sequela condition for an injury is a separate condition that arises during the treatment of the injury that needs its own treatment.
-A common example of a sequela condition is scar formation following a burn injury.
-The scar is the sequela condition and would be grouped with other scar conditions.
-A burn code with a seventh character of S indicates the injury responsible for the sequela condition and is assigned to the Injury; sequela encounter category.
-If a ear and mastoid process (EAR); Endocrine, nutritional, and metabolic diseases (END); Diseases of the eye and adnexa (EYE); Diseases of the genitourinary system (GEN); Injury, poisoning and certain other consequences of external causes (INJ); Diseases of the musculoskeletal system (MUS); Diseases of the nervous system (NVS); Diseases of the respiratory system (RSP); Diseases of the skin and subcutaneous tissue (SKN).
+The CCSR for ICD-10-CM often separately classifies ICD-10-CM diagnoses indicating initial encounters, subsequent encounters, and sequela, where applicable.11 A sequela is the residual effect (condition produced) after the acute phase of an illness or injury has terminated.12 A sequela condition for an injury is a separate condition that arises during the treatment of the injury that needs its own

+10 Diseases of the blood and blood forming organs and certain disorders involving the immune system (BLD); Diseases of the circulatory system (CIR); Diseases of the digestive system (DIG); Diseases of the ear and mastoid process (EAR); Endocrine, nutritional, and metabolic diseases (END); Diseases of the eye and adnexa (EYE); Diseases of the genitourinary system (GEN); Injury, poisoning and certain other consequences of external causes (INJ); Diseases of the musculoskeletal system (MUS); Diseases of the nervous system (NVS); Diseases of the respiratory system (RSP); Diseases of the skin and subcutaneous tissue (SKN).

-12 Although this approach results in a large number of injury categories, it is analytically easier for many users to combine categories than to disaggregate them.
+11 Although this approach results in a large number of injury categories, it is analytically easier for many users to combine categories than to disaggregate them.